pushy/pushy-node-backend/README.md

 ## API Endpoints

-> Note: All requests are `GET` requests to make it easy to execute them from a web browser.
+> Note: All requests are `GET` requests to make it easy to execute them from a web browser for testing.

 ### GET /